Concordia Village: Springfield’s Premier

 - A faith-inspired community with an on-site chaplain and spiritual services

-Breeze Park is a continuing care retirement community, offering a full range of licensed health services.
-This includes assisted living, memory care assisted living, skilled nursing, and our REACH Short Stay Rehabilitation program.
+Concordia Village is a continuing care retirement community, offering a full range of licensed health services.
+This includes assisted living, skilled nursing, and our REACH Short Stay Rehabilitation program.
 To learn more about the scope of our health care programs, click here.

 Our full time recreation staff is always coming up with fun and exciting new day trips, games, celebrations, and opportunities for live entertainment right here on campus.
-Plus, Breeze Park is home to a wide variety of clubs, from community government to volunteer groups to our award-winning water volleyball team.
+Plus, Concordia Village is home to a wide variety of clubs, from community government to volunteer groups.
 We’re here to make sure you’re having a great time!

-Wellness activities abound as well – be sure to make use of our senior-friendly fitness equipment, indoor swimming pool, outdoor walking paths, and year-round exercise programs.
+Wellness activities abound as well – be sure to make use of our senior-friendly fitness equipment, outdoor walking paths, and year-round exercise programs.
 All of these come together through our REACH Wellness program, which incorporates health clinics and short-term therapies.

 Our dining services staff works to provide a variety of dishes to excite every palate.
 From home cooking to more exotic cuisine, there’s always something new to try, and something familiar to savor.